Songtech-0912/songtech-0912.github.io/content/differential-equations/index.md

 ### Inverse Laplace transform

 It is often desirable to find the original function from its Laplace transform, a problem solved by an _inverse_ Laplace transform.
 This involves a process of reverse pattern-matching using Laplace transform tables.
+That is to say, we identify the Laplace transformed function (on the right column of the table), and we match it to the original function (on the left column of the table) - that original function is the _inverse Laplace transform_.

-Techniques to fit a function's Laplace transform to their original function include:
+However, in many cases, it is difficult to find an inverse Laplace transform that perfectly matches the Laplace transform table.
+Techniques we may then use to fit a function's Laplace transform to their original function include:

 - Using the linearity of the Laplace transform - constants can just be factored out
 - Partial fraction decomposition